hamzamameri2003/hamzamameri2003/README.md

  [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=5728F7FF&lines=Hello,+There!+👋;This+is+Hamza+mameri+github;Nice+to+meet+you!)](https://git.io/typing-svg)

 <br>
 I am  Hamza Mameri.
-I am from Algeria, and currently i am a freshmen at Houari Boumedienne university 🏫.
+I am from Algeria, and currently i study civil engineering at Houari Boumedienne university 🏫.
 I love to explore and learn about new things.
-- 💬 Ask me about anything an everything.
+- 💬 Ask me about anything and everything.
 - 👀 I’m interested in web and app devloppment & UI/UX Design
 - 🌱 I’m currently learning js
 - 🎯 Portfolio site: coming soon.